11 Unusual Gardens Ideas To Consider

 Once practiced only by nobility, today all that’s required to create a Bonsai garden is a willingness to commit to the time, patience and attention to propagate and nurture these tiny trees.
 “Bonsai trees need to be frequently pruned and look great in small planters or on a pedestal,” says Yost.
 “Contrary to popular belief, bonsais do best outside.”

-You don’t need much space to grow bonsai trees.
-Easily displayed on benches, tables or atop garden walls, bonsais are also a great addition to your Zen garden (see Slide 3).
+Tips for designing a Bonsai garden: You don’t need much space to grow bonsai trees.
+Easily displayed on benches, tables or atop garden walls, bonsais are also a great addition to a Zen garden.
+If you’re a beginner with a lot of patience, there are a number of outstanding Bonsai starter kits available, or you can simply purchase a tree.

 water lillies with large red flowers in a water garden